adamzap/memoir-theme/README.md

-# memoir-theme
+# Memoir

-A theme for your personal website or blog
+Memoir is a theme for your personal website or blog.

+This repository is a work in progress.